Scientific Analysis Of Michael Phelps’s Body Structure

 Palms and Feet

-Phelps has huge palms that support his paddling ability and is 14 feet tall, which essentially act as flippers (the kind of fingerless arms that seals have).
+Phelps has huge palms that support his paddling ability, and his size 14 feet essentially act as flippers (the kind of fingerless arms that seals have).

 This humongous set of feet is attached to extremely flexible ankles, which work like fins (similar to a shark).